marcofogo/Multiserver/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Multiserver is to …
+The goal of Multiserver is to show the starting, ending and duration times of people in different cues.

 ## Installation